thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_Modules.desc.md

 ### File modules

 These are modules that you've created on your own, such as the `calculator.js` module.
 When creating a file module, you add values to the `module.exports` object.
 When you using a file module, you require it into another module by its path to the file module, minus the `.js` extension.
-These require strings must start with `/`, `./`, or `../`.
+These require strings must start with `/`, `./`, or `../` to indicate where on the filesystem Node.js can find that file.

 ```javascript
 var myModule1 = require('/myModule1');   // absolute directory on the computer